Think Global extra, January 2021

-If you want to do more on this, either as an individual or a local group, it would be great if you could ask your MP to write to Liz Truss, the trade secretary, and Alok Sharma, the business secretary, to urge the government to support this proposal.
+If you want to do more on this, either as an individual or a local groups, it would be great if you could ask your MP to write to Liz Truss, the trade secretary and Alok Sharma, the business secretary, to urge the government to support this proposal.
 You can also send your MP our parliamentary briefing on the TRIPS waiver.

 People’s Vaccine sign-on statement